John Roach, Esq. | March 17, 2026 | Attorney Tips \ California Law

 The People v.
 Sanchez Decision: A Turning Point for Expert Testimony and Hearsay

-The California Supreme Court’s ruling in People v.
-Sanchez (2016) 63 Cal.4th 665 reshaped how hearsay intersects with expert testimony, making it a must-know for California personal injury attorneys.
-Originally a gang-related case, Sanchez’s principles apply broadly to civil litigation, including injury claims where experts… read more
+The California Supreme Court’s decision in People v.
+Sanchez (2016) 63 Cal.4th 665 fundamentally changed how hearsay intersects with expert testimony in California courts.
+Although Sanchez arose from a gang enhancement case, its principles apply broadly to civil litigation — including personal injury cases where… read more

 John Roach, Esq. | February 16, 2026 | Attorney Tips \ California Law \ Car Accidents